 The problem isn't that you're a bad man.
 The problem is that you don't have a framework, a score, or a plan.
 You have guilt.

-The 50-question audit scores you across the 7 domains Scripture actually holds men responsible for, not a men's-ministry pep talk, not a pop-psychology checklist, not a Tate-adjacent strength cult.
-Peacemaker is the posture threaded through all seven.
-Every question is behavior-specific and time-bound.
+The audit scores you across the biblical domains Scripture actually holds a man responsible for, built to your life stage.
+Single and not yet a father gets a different set than the married man with four kids.
+Both get 7 questions per domain, behavior-specific and time-bound.
 You can't fake your way through it.
 You either did the thing in the last 30 days, or you didn't.

 Fifty questions later, you see exactly where you stand.
 The two domains where you scored lowest become your 30-day plan.

-A focused guide to the seven domains Scripture actually holds men responsible for, plus Peacemaker as the posture threaded through them, and why a diagnostic beats another pep talk.
+A focused guide to the nine domains Scripture actually holds men responsible for, plus Peacemaker as the posture threaded through them, and why a diagnostic beats another pep talk.

 The full reference library.
-Seven seven-day devotionals and seven scripture banks, one per domain.
+Nine domain devotionals and nine scripture banks, one per domain.
 The library you return to when the radar map shifts.

 Pay once.
 Re-take the audit every quarter.
 Free updates as the system is refined.